-Associate of Applied Science In Nursing (AASN) Degree
+Associate of Applied Science in Nursing (AASN) Degree

-The School of Nursing offers an LPN-RN Fast Track Program leading to the Associate of Applied Science in Nursing (AASN) Degree.
-The AASN Program is approved by the Arkansas State Board of Nursing.
+The School of Nursing offers a LPN-RN Fast Track Program leading to an Associate of Applied Science in Nursing (AASN) Degree.
+The University of Arkansas-Monticello, Associate of Applied Science in Nursing program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at 2600 Virginia Avenue, NW, Washington, DC 20037.
+The AASN program is also approved by the Arkansas State Board of Nursing.